tanle8/CourseraDeepLearning/2-ImprvDNNs/2-ImprvDNNs-w1/2-ImprvDNNs-w1-assets/w1_note.md

     Implementation notes:

-        - Don't use in training,
+        - Don't use in training - only to debug